User behavior analysis

-If you click the Top users tile of the Infographic, you will get the Users section in the left part under the infographic, where you compare new with returning users.
-To focus on one group, you can use the Set as filter button.
+If you select the Top users tile of the Infographic, you will get the Users section in the left part under the infographic, where you compare new with returning users.
+To focus on one group, select Set as filter.

 A returning visitor is determined via a cookie that is persisted in the end user's browser.
 The cookie is valid for 2 years.
 Should a user come back to your web application after 2 years, they will be considered a new user.
 This allows you to understand and drive the caching strategy for your web application.
 The more returning users you have, the more effective your caching strategy can be.
 Should the graph not contain any returning users, have a look at the data privacy settings of your application.
 Ensure that the switch that allows placement of this cookie is enabled.

-In the Top user types section, you can check out which user type (i.e., Real users, Synthetic, or Robots like Googlebot) generates the most traffic.
-Use the Set as filter button to filter all data for a specific user type.
+In the Top user types section, you can check out which user type—Real users, Synthetic, or Robots like Googlebot—generates the most traffic.
+Select Set as filter to filter all data for a specific user type.

 By selecting Geolocation breakdown you can analyze your regional user differences across various metrics like active sessions, bounces, or session duration.
-Use the drop down to select a metric, drill down into a region and set the focus on a specific region by using the Set as filter button.
+Use the dropdown list to select a metric, drill down into a region and set the focus on a specific region by selecting Set as filter.
 The world map can also be enlarged.

 By selecting Entry actions, you can analyze the Entry actions' duration.
 It's important to watch the trend of the first page load or XHR action of a session as these are often the landing pages of your application.
 You can also inspect the Apdex rating on the entry actions as your users expect a good experience with your application right from the start.